Kian-W/python-password-generator/README.md

 # python-password-generator
-Generates a random password with given values, and have the choice to save them to a file.
+Generates a random password with given values.
+The user has the option to save the password to a passwords.txt file which will created on save.

 # setup
 Requires [Python 3.7.2+](https://www.python.org/downloads/release/python-372/)